 Related: Prepare to Sell

-If you receive a voicemail or email message, return the message promptly.
-The buyer was interested enough to contact you, but the caller may cool off — or find a better car — if you don't reply within 24 to 48 hours.
+If you receive an email or voicemail from a potential buyer, reply promptly; the shopper was interested enough to contact you, but their interest may wane — or they may find a better car — if you don’t reply within 24 to 48 hours.

-- During the initial exchange, get the prospective buyer's full name, email address and phone number; this will help you verify their identity.
+- During the initial exchange, get the prospective buyer’s full name, email address and phone number; this will help you verify their identity.
 Speak with the buyer over the phone, and beware of red flags like shoppers who only want to email or text, or claim they reside overseas.

 - Treat your initial contact as a marketing opportunity.
-Resell the car over the phone or via email.
-Emphasize its key selling points without exaggerating.
+Pitch the car’s key selling points over the phone or via email, but don’t exaggerate.

 - Be honest and direct if the buyer asks tough questions about your car.
 This will ultimately save you time by narrowing down leads to the most interested buyers.
 In addition, honesty builds credibility — nobody expects a used car to be perfect, but they do want to know about problem areas.